almedso/embedded-multi-page-hmi/README.md

 ### Future Work

-- Move to no-std
 - Update documentation
+- Pages for selection input/ model update e.g. numbers, words, etc.
+  - Introduce generics for the settings type and injection/update (via Cell/rs)
 - Check async/await alternative in example
-- Pages for selection input/ model update e.g. numbers, words, etc.
   - Provide examples on raspi with four-button epaper shield
+- Move to no-std
   - Provide example on stmf32 with two-buttons and 16x2 alpha-num display